NiruBhandari/SheCycle_Shop/README.md

 # SheCycle – Sustainable Thrift & Rental Fashion Platform

-SheCycle is a modern web-based hostel thrift and rental store that promotes affordable and sustainable fashion for girls.
-It enables peer-to-peer exchange of clothing items, helping reduce textile waste while connecting students within their local community.
+SheCycle is a modern web-based thrift and rental store that promotes affordable and sustainable fashion for girls.
+It enables peer-to-peer exchange of clothing items, helping reduce textile waste .

 # Key Features